Horatio Alger

-Horatio Alger Jr. (/ˈældʒər/; January 13, 1832 – July 18, 1899) was an American author who wrote young adult novels about impoverished boys and their rise from humble backgrounds to lives of middle-class security and comfort through good works.
-His writings were characterized by the "rags-to-riches" narrative, which had a formative effect on the United States during the Gilded Age.
+Horatio Alger Jr. (/ˈældʒər/; January 13, 1832 – July 18, 1899) was an American author who wrote young adult novels about impoverished boys and their rise from humble backgrounds to middle-class security and comfort through good works.
+His writings were characterized by the "rags-to-riches" narrative, which had a formative effect on the United States from 1868 through to his death in 1899.

 Alger secured his literary niche in 1868 with the publication of his fourth book, Ragged Dick, the story of a poor bootblack's rise to middle-class respectability.
-This novel was a huge success.
-His many books that followed were essentially variations on Ragged Dick and featured stock characters: the valiant, hard-working, honest youth; the noble mysterious stranger; the snobbish youth; and the evil, greedy squire.
+The novel was a success.
+His many books that followed were essentially variations on Ragged Dick and featured stock characters: the valiant, hardworking, honest youth; the noble mysterious stranger; the snobbish youth; and the evil, greedy squire.

 In the 1870s, Alger's fiction was growing stale.
 His publisher suggested he tour the Western United States for fresh material to incorporate into his fiction.
-Alger took a trip to California, but the trip had little effect on his writing: he remained mired in the staid theme of "poor boy makes good."
+Alger took a trip to California, but the trip had little effect on his writing: he remained mired in the staid theme of "poor boy makes good".
 The backdrops of these novels, however, became the Western United States, rather than the urban environments of the Northeastern United States.

 Biography

 Childhood: 1832–1847

-Alger was born on January 13, 1832, in the New England coastal town of Chelsea, Massachusetts, the son of Horatio Alger Sr., a Unitarian minister, and Olive Augusta Fenno.
+Alger was born on January 13, 1832, in Chelsea, Massachusetts, the son of Horatio Alger Sr., a Unitarian minister, and Olive Augusta Fenno.

 He had many connections with the New England Puritan aristocracy of the early 19th century.
 He was the descendant of Pilgrim Fathers Robert Cushman, Thomas Cushman, and William Bassett.
 He was also the descendant of Sylvanus Lazell, a Minuteman and brigadier general in the War of 1812, and Edmund Lazell, a member of the Constitutional Convention in 1788.

-Horatio's siblings Olive Augusta and James were born in 1833 and 1836, respectively.
-An invalid sister, Annie, was born in 1840, and a brother, Francis, in 1842.
-Alger was a precocious boy afflicted with myopia and asthma, but Alger Sr. decided early that his eldest son would one day enter the ministry, and, to that end, he tutored the boy in classical studies and allowed him to observe the responsibilities of ministering to parishioners.
+Alger's siblings Olive Augusta and James were born in 1833 and 1836, respectively.
+A disabled sister, Annie, was born in 1840, and a brother, Francis, in 1842.
+Alger was a precocious boy afflicted with myopia and asthma, but Alger Sr. decided early that his eldest son would one day enter the ministry.
+To that end, Alger's father tutored him in classical studies and allowed him to observe the responsibilities of ministering to parishioners.

-Alger began attending Chelsea Grammar School in 1842, but by December 1844 his father's financial troubles had worsened considerably and, in search of a better salary, he moved the family to Marlborough, Massachusetts, an agricultural town 25 miles west of Boston, where he was installed as pastor of the Second Congregational Society in January 1845 with a salary sufficient to meet his needs.
-Horatio attended Gates Academy, a local preparatory school, and completed his studies at age 15.
+Alger began attending Chelsea Grammar School in 1842, but by December 1844 his father's financial troubles had worsened considerably.
+In search of a better salary, he moved the family to Marlborough, Massachusetts, an agricultural town 25 miles west of Boston, where he was installed as pastor of the Second Congregational Society in January 1845 with a salary sufficient to meet his needs.
+Alger attended Gates Academy, a local preparatory school, and completed his studies at age 15.
 He published his earliest literary works in local newspapers.